6 ways to reinvigorate your health and safety training content

 3. Make it interactive

 We know that interactive e-learning content is a much better way of embedding knowledge and behaviours than passive content.
-There are all sorts of ways to incorporate interactivity into the e-learning environment, such as including interactive elements, providing branching scenarios, or gamifying the learning experience, such as in a hazard perception test.
+There are all sorts of ways to incorporate interactivity into the e-learning environment, such as including interactive elements, providing branching scenarios, or gamified learning, as seen in the UK driving hazard perception test.

 4. Find influencers in your organisation to consolidate training